shubham-h-k/klikshik-assignment/README.md

 ## Explanations

-Initially i did hit the api endpoints /images and /upload created using route handlers.
+Initially, i did hit the api endpoints /images and /upload created using route handlers.
 It was workig fine locally, but during deployment there were errors because server dont have access to baseUrl.
-So, finally i used server actions.
+So, finally i used server actions.\
 Also revalidating cache was not working properly with fetch.

-I put the route handlers code in the branch "with-api-routes", if you want to checkout.
+I have put the route handlers code in the branch "with-api-routes", if you want to checkout.